smart-data-lake/smart-data-lake/docs/reference/executionModes.md

 Another paradigm for incremental processing with files is to move or delete input files once they are processed.
 This can be achieved by using FileIncrementalMoveMode.
 If option `archiveSubdirectory` is configured, files are moved into that directory after processing, otherwise they are deleted.

-FileIncrementalMoveMode is the only execution mode that can be used with the file engine (see also [Execution engines](executionEngines.md)), but also with SparkFileDataObjects and the data frame engine.
+FileIncrementalMoveMode can be used with the file engine (see also [Execution engines](executionEngines.md)), but also with SparkFileDataObjects and the data frame engine.

 ## Others